 We will use the

-header file for PIN and APN configuration of the SIM card that will be inserted into microSIM slot on-board Portenta Max Carrier.
+header file for the PIN and APN configuration of the SIM card that will be inserted into the microSIM slot onboard Portenta Max Carrier.

 If you want to learn how to run a sketch with this library or how to switch between Cat M1 and NB IoT, please take a look at our Portenta Max Carrier and Portenta H7 Cat M1/NB IoT tutorial

-The antenna connectors for both LoRaWAN® and cellular modem with the microSIM slot are indicated as the following image:
+The antenna connectors for both LoRaWAN® and cellular modem with the microSIM slot are indicated in the following image: